 Dr Wen-Ling Hong, Science, Technology and Society (STS) Research Center, College of Engineering, National Kaohsiung Marine University, Taiwan

-Dr Wen-ling Hong is Director of the Science, Technology and Society (STS) Research Center, College of Engineering, National Kaohsiung Marine University, Taiwan.
-She is also Ass.
+Dr Wen-ling Hong was Director of the Science, Technology and Society (STS) Research Center, College of Engineering, National Kaohsiung Marine University, Taiwan; also Ass.
 Professor in the Department of Naval Architecture and Ocean Engineering.
 She has been involved with STS since 2007 in co-leading an inter-disciplinary STS teaching project in the College of Engineering and Hydrosphere, sponsored by Taiwan’s Advisory Office of the Ministry of Education.
 Dr. Hong is a council member of the Taiwan STS Association, and leads a sub-project in an integrated STS research about environment impact assessment (ETA) policy in Taiwan.
-Her current research interest includes gender and technology (especially, women in engineering), public participation on pollution and remediation issues in local communities, engineering education reform, and science and technology communication.
+Research interests include gender and technology (especially, women in engineering), public participation on pollution and remediation issues in local communities, engineering education reform, and science and technology communication.
 In addition to an emphasis on STS in science and medicine, in recent years Taiwan’s STS community has become more involved with environmental issues and public participation, both in academic research and societal participation.
 There is also keen interest in exploring aboriginal issues related to environment and policy.